StefRuseva88/StefRuseva88/README.md

 ![Header](./github-header-cosmocat.png)

 ## About Me:
 Hello!
 I'm Stefaniya Ruseva, a passionate and detail-oriented automation test engineer with 3 years experience in software quality assurance.
 My journey in the tech industry began with a fascination for how things work and a desire to make them work even better.
-I have a deep interest in test automation. 🚀
+I have a deep interest in test automation.
+I strongly believe in continuous learning, always staying up-to-date with the latest industry trends and technologies.
+My curiosity extends to the fields of artificial intelligence, where I explore new ways to integrate AI into testing processes. 🚀

 ## Tools and Technologies:
 Here are some of the tools and languages that I mostly use: